zoghal/cakephp-entity/README.markdown

 ## Background

-- find() now returns array of objects instead of arrays of arrays.
+- find() now returns an array of objects instead of arrays of arrays.
 - 100% compatible with the standard Model.
 - Open source.
 Available on GitHub.
 MIT Lisense.
 - CakePHP 2.4+, PHP 5.4+